DRAGONSTRIKE/DRAGONSKRIKE.github.io/content/publication/conference-paper-fiery-hands/index.md

 ---
-title: 'Thermal Masking: When the Illusion Takes Over the Real'
+title: 'Thermal In Motion: Designing Thermal Flow Illusions with Tactile and Thermal Interaction'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here